What is a listed building?

 Scotland adopt the categories of A, B and C. Northern Ireland categorise based on A, B+, B1 and B2.

-The listing of a building is carried out by the Secretary of State for Culture Media & Sport with advice from English Heritage.
+The listing of a building is carried out by the Secretary of State for Culture Media & Sport with advice from Historic England.
 The Department for Culture, Media & Sport (DCMS) produces national standards for listings which includes information on determining whether a building has architectural and/or historical interest or associations with nationally important people or events.
 In addition to these factors the age and rarity of the building are deemed significant.

 When a listing it is given it does not necessarily have to be a building.
 It could for example apply to railings, lampposts, telephone boxes, gravestones, etc. Where it does apply to a building, irrespective of the listing, it applies to both the inside and outside, not just the façade.